Museums & Historical Sites

-Bell Museum of Natural History is Minnesota’s state natural history museum who inspires those curious about life through hands-on experiences with University of Minnesota research and discovery in the arts and sciences.
+Bell Museum is Minnesota’s state natural history museum which inspires those curious about life through hands-on experiences with University of Minnesota research and discovery in the arts and sciences.

 The Cathedral of Saint Paul is a historical landmark and the mother church of the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
 It is one of the most prominent buildings in Saint Paul and is a center of spiritual worship.
 Guided tours are offered at the Cathedral Tuesday through Friday, except on holy days and civil holidays.

 Gibbs Farm is a historic museum interpreting pioneer and Dakota life in the mid 1800s.
 Site contains Dakota-style tipi, a bark lodge, a wild rice camp, and the Gibbs family’s historic farmhouse, barns and a replica of their first sod house.
 The farm also offers special summer events/festivals and is open Saturdays and Sundays from Memorial Day through the end of October.